Atomicity (chemistry)

-Atomicity is the total number of atoms present in a molecule.
+Atomicity is the total number of atoms present in a molecule of an element.
 For example, each molecule of oxygen (O2) is composed of two oxygen atoms.
 Therefore, the atomicity of oxygen is 2.

 In older contexts, atomicity is sometimes equivalent to valency.
 Some authors also use the term to refer to the maximum number of valencies observed for an element.

 Classifications

 Based on atomicity, molecules can be classified as: